DFE-Digital/get-into-teaching-app/docs/content.md

 - Export the XLSX to CSV with filename `internship_providers.csv`
 - Place it in the `lib/tasks/support` directory.
 - Run `bundle exec rake teaching_internship_providers:generate`.

+##Creating a new page

+1. **Make sure you start by creating a new branch on master**
+2. Navigate to the right hand side bar, where you want the new page to sit
+3. Right hand click and select 'New file'
+4. Give name to file ie. when-to-appy.md **make sure you put md on the end of the name**

+Now you have created a page - you will need to fill in the top details:

+###If you have created a page that will appear in one of the tile sections ie. How to apply

+title: 	title will appear as the h1 title and the tab
+description: must start with |- and then you can write the text here
+related_content: list your related content links here, formatted as internal links
+navigation:  this is to decide where they the tile for this page will sit on the page - you will need to check what the other pages are listed as.
+They will be formatted like '30.20' - '30' will stand for the home page (in this case, how to apply) and the '20' will be the order it sits in on the tiles.
+These usually are assigned in increments of 5, just in case you later want to move on further up it can be easily moved by assigning an inbetween number.
+navigation_title: This is the title that will appear in the tiles
+navigation_description: This is the description that will appear in the tiles
+keywords: use semrush to put keywords here, do a bulletpointed list using dashes like below:
+  - adviser
+  - advisor
+  - ITT

+ Here is a blank version to take and fill in:
+title:
+description:
+related_content:
+navigation:
+navigation_title:
+navigation_description:
+keywords: